Accountable Discipleship

 A disciple is a person whose life reflects the character of Christ and extends the mission of Christ in holy love of God and neighbor.
 The disciple’s character and practice are informed by the Scriptures, nurtured by the community of faith, and empowered by the Holy Spirit.
 The disciple’s mission is to continue the mission and ministry of Jesus through the work of teaching, service, and multiplication, making more obedient disciples who will reflect the character and mission of Christ and expanding the boundaries of Christ’s Kingdom further out into the world.

-Mid-Texas offers three opportunities for Discipleship Equipping:
+MidTexas offers several opportunities for Discipleship Equipping:

 • International Leadership Institute’s History Maker Leadership Training